Approval of a Prospectus

 Personintending to apply to the DFSAfor approval of a Fund Prospectuspursuant to Rule 6.3.1 should consider submitting a draft Prospectusfor preliminary review by the DFSAprior to formally submitting the Prospectusfor DFSAapproval.
 See the RPP Sourcebook for procedures for applying for DFSAapproval.2.
 The approval of a Fund Prospectusby the DFSAwill not prevent the use by the DFSAof its powers, such as the stop order power in Article 25 of the Law, in circumstances where the need for such action is subsequently identified.
 For example, if the DFSAbecomes aware, after the approval of the Fund Prospectus, that it contains any misleading or deceptive information, or it breaches the Prospectusprovisions in other respects, the DFSAmay use its stop order power or take any other action as appropriate in the circumstances.Derived from RM81/2011 (Made 30th November 2011).
 [VER1/11-11]

-Foreign Fundmust comply with the requirements:(a) relating to a Designated Fundin a Recognised Jurisdiction; or(b) in a jurisdiction which provides a level of regulation relating to the offer which is acceptable to the DFSA.(2) The DFSAmay accept an offer document referred to in (1)(b) subject to such conditions or restrictions imposed by the DFSAas it sees fit.(3) Where the offer document referred to in (1) is not in the English language, it must be accompanied by an English translation acceptable to the DFSA.(4) The procedures in Schedule 3 to the Regulatory Law apply to a decision of the DFSAunder this Rule to impose conditions or restrictions.(5) If the DFSAdecides to exercise its power under this Rule to impose conditions or restrictions, the applicant may refer the matter to the FMTfor review.
+Foreign Fundmust comply with the requirements:(a) relating to a Designated Fundin a Recognised Jurisdiction; or(b) in a jurisdiction which provides a level of regulation relating to the offer which is acceptable to the DFSA.(2) The DFSAmay accept an offer document referred to in (1)(b) subject to such conditions or restrictions imposed by the DFSAas it sees fit.(3) Where an offer document referred to in (1) relates to a Security Token it must also contain additional information equivalent to that specified in MKT App 7.(4) Where the offer document referred to in (1) is not in the English language, it must be accompanied by an English translation acceptable to the DFSA.(5) The procedures in Schedule 3 to the Regulatory Law apply to a decision of the DFSAunder this Rule to impose conditions or restrictions.(6) If the DFSAdecides to exercise its power under this Rule to impose conditions or restrictions, the applicant may refer the matter to the FMTfor review.